-The following graph shows a comparison of the five-year cumulative returns of an investment of \$100 cash on April 28, 2007, assuming reinvestment of dividends, in (i) our Common Stock, (ii) the NASDAQ Composite Index and (iii) a company-constructed peer group consisting of Coca-Cola Bottling Company Consolidated and Cott Corporation.
-Based on the cumulative total return below, an investment in our Common Stock on April 28, 2007 provided a compounded annual return of approximately 9.2% as of April 28, 2012.
+The following graph shows a comparison of the five-year cumulative returns of an investment of \$100 cash on May 3, 2008, assuming reinvestment of dividends, in (i) Common Stock, (ii) the NASDAQ Composite Index and (iii) a Company-constructed peer group consisting of Coca-Cola Bottling Company Consolidated and Cott Corporation.
+Based on the cumulative total return below, an investment in our Common Stock on May 3, 2008 provided a compounded annual return of approximately 22.4% as of April 27, 2013.